YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Applies to: SD

 Performs a REWIND on output when $PRINCIPAL identifies a device that supports REWIND.
 Use this deviceparameter with $PRINCIPAL when redirected to a file.
-For more information, refer to “REWIND”.
+For more information, refer to `REWIND <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#id16>`_.

 ~~~~~~~~~~~~~~~~
 OUTSEEK=strexpr